khtutz/EDAForECommerceStore/README.md

-# EDAForECommerceStore
-Exploratory data analysis with PostgreSQL for ECommerce Site
+### Project Description
+Exploratory data analysis is done on the ecommerce store that sells many products, from computer accessories to beauty products, by using PostgreSQL.

+### Project Type
+Data Analysis with SQL